CNA Prep FAQs

 Once I complete your course, will I be a Certified Nursing Assistant?

 No, by law you must test through the State of Florida to become a certified CNA.
-After you successfully complete the CNA Prep course, Southern Technical Institute will provide you with a document of completion and you will have the complete knowledge to pass the required State exam.
-The purpose of the CNA Prep course is to prepare you to successfully pass the State exam without attending the more expensive 120 hour Articulated Nursing Assistant program.
+Prometric is the company contracted through the Florida Board of Nursing to administer all Nurse Assistant exams in the State of Florida.
+After you successfully complete the CNA Prep course, Southern Technical Institute will provide you with a document of completion and you will have the knowledge and tools to pass the required State exam.
+The purpose of the CNA Prep course is to prepare you to successfully pass the State exam without attending the more expensive 120 hour Nursing Assistant program.

 Where do I take the CNA test?

 During your first day of class, we will assist you in completing your application and explain the details so that you have all information to successfully apply for the State test.
 Southern Technical Institute prepares you to take your test at any testing center of your choice.
-If you choose, you can request to take your test at our Regional Test Center hosted at our Pinellas Park Campus.
+If you live in or near Pinellas County, you can request to take your test at our Regional Test Center hosted at our Pinellas Park Campus.
 A personal tour of the testing facility is provided to anyone enrolled in the Southern Technical Institute CNA course to ensure your knowledge and ease of what to expect on your testing day.

 What are your office hours?

-Southern Technical Institute has a full-time Student Services staff ready to assist you Mondays through Fridays 8:00AM- 6:30PM.
-Our Pinellas Park Campus is open Saturdays 8:00AM – 2:30PM.
+Southern Technical Institute has a full-time Student Services staff ready to assist you Monday through Thursday 8:30AM – 6:00PM and Friday 8:30AM – 5:00PM.

 How can I enroll for classes?

-You can register in one of three ways for your convenience: Register online; or to register over the phone, call Pinellas Park Campus: (727) 231-4534 or Tavares Campus: (888) 695-5832; or simply stop by a Southern Technical Institute Campus so that we can give you a personal tour (No appointment necessary).
+You can register in one of three ways for your convenience: Register online; or to register over the phone, call Pinellas Park Campus: (727) 548-7737, Orlando Campus: (407) 636-7193 or Tavares Campus: (352) 508-5560; or simply stop by a Southern Technical Institute Campus so that we can give you a personal tour (No appointment necessary).

-Southern Technical Institute requires a non-refundable/non-transferable deposit for all courses/classes that are more than one (1) day in length.
+Southern Technical Institute requires a non-refundable/non-transferable deposit for all courses/classes.
 Once you place the deposit, we no longer offer your reserved seat to other prospect students.
 However, we also try to be as fair as possible and offer a 72 Hour “buyer’s remorse” refundable option.
 The Buyer’s Remorse refund is only an option within the first 72 hours of registering for your class.
 Once 72 hours have passed, the deposit cannot be refunded or transferred to other classes.
 The Buyer’s Remorse refund option is not available if you register within 3 days prior to your class start date.

 What types of payment do you accept?